yoonmoonsick/dnd2024/README.md

   - Eldritch Smite
     - Once per turn when you hit a creature with your pact weapon, you can expend a Pact Magic spell slot to deal an extra 1d8 Force damage to the target, plus another 1d8 per Level of the spell slot, and you can give the target the Prone condition if it is Huge or smaller.
   - One with Shadows
-    - While you’re in an area of Dim Light or Darkness, you can cast Invisibility on yourself without expending a spell slot.
+    - While you're in an area of Dim Light or Darkness, you can cast Invisibility on yourself without expending a spell slot.
 - Required Warlock Level 9
   - Gift of theProtectors
     - When any creature you selected is reduced to 0 Hit Points but not killed outright, the creature magically drops to 1 Hit Point instead.